opendaylight/docs/docs/user-guide/service-function-chaining.rst

 as illustrated above.
 Additionally, the SFs must be created and connected.

-Note that RSP symmetry depends on Service Function Path symmetric field, if present.
+Note that RSP symmetry depends on the Service Function Path symmetric field, if present.
 If not, the RSP will be symmetric if any of the SFs involved in the chain has the bidirectional field set to true.

 Target Environment
 ^^^^^^^^^^^^^^^^^^